mlab-upenn/gokart-v2/README.md

 **Note!** Always use a separate terminal windows/tabs for building and running.

-In a terminal window/tab where you are building the workspace, you must source **only** the ROS 2 Foxy (`source /opt/ros/foxy.setup.bash`).
+In a terminal window/tab where you are building the workspace, you must source **only** the ROS 2 Humble (`source /opt/ros/humble.setup.bash`).

 Then, in other terminal windows/tabs you can source the built workspace (`source install/setup.bash`) and run the programs.